open-metadata/OpenMetadata/docs/install/metadata-ingestion/connectors/database-services/vertica.md

 ### Publish to OpenMetadata

-Below is the configuration to publish Vertica Usage data into the OpenMetadata service.
+Below is the configuration to publish MySQL data into the OpenMetadata service.

-Add Optionally `query-parser` processor, `table-usage` stage  and`metadata-usage` bulk\_sink along with `metadata-server` config
+Add optionally `pii` processor and `metadata-rest` sink along with `metadata-server` config

 {% code title="vertica.json" %}
 ```javascript